What is Leaders across Borders?

 Who should participate?

-This program is intended for public health, health care, and other community-sector leaders who meet the following requirements:
+This program is intended for public health, health care, and other community professionals who meet the following requirements:

-- Have at least five years experience working in the U.S.-México border region
+- At least five years experience living and working in the U.S.-México border region

 - Committed to working with vulnerable populations and promoting health equity, eliminating health disparities, and increasing quality of life within the U.S.-México border region